-Students complete an "Innovation Project."
-This program is designed for students who wish to have a guided experience in the implementation and evaluation of a proposed innovation, and who want to actually complete a final work product.
+The program is designed for students who wish to have guided experience in the implementation and evaluation of a proposed innovation and to actually complete a final work product.
+At the conclusion of this program, students complete an "Innovation Project. '

-Fall

-NURS 586 Innovation in Advanced Nursing Practice: Theory and Application 3.0

-Winter

-NURS 587 Case Studies in Intra/Entrepreneurship and Innovation in Nursing 3.0

-Spring

-NURS 588 The Nurse as Intra/Entrepreneur and Consultant 3.0

-Fall

-NURS 636 Innovation Capstone Project I 3.0

-Winter

-NURS 637 Innovation Capstone Project II 3.0

-Spring

-NURS 638 Innovation Capstone Project III 3.0

-NURS 669 Professional Seminar for Advanced Practice Nurses 1.0
+Innovation in Advanced Nursing Practice: Theory and Application 3.0 Case Studies in Intra/Entrepreneurship and Innovation in Nursing 3.0 The Nurse as Intra/Entrepreneur and Consultant 3.0 Innovation Capstone Project I 3.0 Innovation Capstone Project II 3.0 Innovation Capstone Project III 3.0 Professional Seminar for Advanced Practice Nurses 1.0 Theory and Application Case Studies in Intra/Entrepreneurship and Innovation in Nursing The Nurse as Intra/Entrepreneur and Consultant Innovation Capstone Project I Innovation Capstone Project II Innovation Capstone Project III Professional Seminar for Advanced